Develop your executive presence & drive meaningful change

 - Learn how to make the tough call

-- Approach leadership with trust and patience for the long term
+- Approach leadership with trust and resilience for the long term

 Transitioning from a technical role into a senior leadership position can have twists, turns, bumps and redirections.
 Whatever your journey, the reminder is to not give up on your dreams, as even the smallest of opportunities may lead to unexpectedly great places.
 Jenny started her career as an Industrial Chemist and is now the Environment Director of Australia for WSP.
 She has learnt that, to navigate the road to success, you need to be open to new routes, be confident in your abilities, and find leaders who will guide you along the way.